ezlage/ezAdmin/README.md

 ### Usage

 Just choose a script and run it!
-Some will be able to work remotely, others only locally.
+Some will be able to work locally, others remotely on an Active Directory domain.

+- **Probe-WinServersBootTime.ps1**: Finds active Windows Servers in Active Directory and checks the date and time of the last boot;

+- **Probe-WinServersAndVols.ps1**: Finds active Windows Servers in Active Directory and checks disk space consumption for all letter-mounted volumes.

 ### Tips, tricks and suggestions